yikang-li/FactorizableNet/README.md

 - [x] Multi-GPU support (beta version): one image per GPU

 ## Updates
 - Feb 26, 2019: Now we release our beta [Multi-GPU] version of Factorizable Net.
+Find the stable version at branch [0.3.1](https://github.com/yikang-li/FactorizableNet/tree/0.3.1)
 - Aug 28, 2018: Bug fix for running the evaluation with "--use_gt_boxes".
 VG-DR-Net has some self-relations, e.g. A-relation-A. Previously, we assumed there is no such relation.
 This commit may influence the model performance on Scene Graph Generation.

 ## Project Settings